mitmedialab/prg-raise-playground/extensions/README.md

 ## Extension Menu Tags / Categories

 > NOTE: This is a generated README section, so no edits you make to it in this file will be saved.
-If you want to edit it, please go to [extensions/documentation/src/extensionMenuTags/README.md](documentation/src/extensionMenuTags/README.md)
+If you want to edit it, please go to [extensions/documentation/src/extensionMenuTags/README.md](documentation/src/extensionMenuTags/README.md) ([See more](documentation/README.md))

 Extensions can be associated with certain `tags` (or categories), which are visible in the [Extensions Menu](https://en.scratch-wiki.info/wiki/Extension#Adding_Extensions) and allow users to more easily find the extensions they are looking for.